dweam-team/world-arcade/README.md

 ### Windows

-1. Download dweam.exe from the [latest release](https://github.com/dweam-team/dweamworld-internal/releases).
+1. Download dweam-windows.zip from the [latest release](https://github.com/dweam-team/dweamworld/releases).
 2. Unzip the file using [7Zip](https://www.7-zip.org/).
 3. Double-click dweam.exe, wait for the games to install, and start playing!